liveryvideo/iOS-video-player-developer/README.md

 - Experience with hybrid mobile app development (Cordova and/or Phonegap) is an asset

-Contact us and send your resume to jobs@liveryvideo.com Don't worry, it is as easy as making a pull request :-)
+Contact us and send your resume to jobs@liveryvideo.com Don't worry, it is as easy as creating a pull request :-)

 Direct applications only; No agencies please.